 Prune picking was not a glamorous enterprise.
 It was a dirty, sticky, knee-scraping, back-breaking business.
 We would crawl around putting the prunes into our buckets and then dump them into 55-pound lug boxes.
 In most cases two buckets made a box, but as a youngster my bucket was smaller: three to a box.

 We would pick across the orchard.
 Mr. and Mrs. Scott would take one row and I would work with them.
-The girls (the Scott cousins) would take a row and so would Stella Mae.
+The girls (Mrs. Scott’s daughters) would take a row and so would Stella Mae.
 Sometimes my cousin Mike Farrell would pick and he would take a row.
 The idea was that we’d all work our rows in tandem and move from one side of the ranch to the other.